This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Progestogen only contraception includes the progestogen only pill (mini pill), injection, implant and hormonal coil.
 These can all have a variable effect on your cycle, making you much less in control of when and how much you bleed.

 Firstly, you may have no bleeds at all, otherwise known as amenorrhoea.
 The number of women who experience amenorrhoea is different with each form of progestogen only contraception.
-After 12 months, you can expect 50% of people using the desogestrel based progestogen-only pill, 50% using the contraceptive injection and 20% of people using the implant will not have any bleeds.
+After 12 months, you can expect that 50% of people using the desogestrel based progestogen-only pill, 50% using the contraceptive injection and 20% of people using the implant will not have any bleeds.

 One user of The Lowdown shared: “I have been taking this pill for 5 years every day.
 When I first started this pill, I had a light period consecutively for the first 3 months, but I haven’t had a period, pains, or cramps since.
 Sometimes I get the odd spotting.”